lufessan/Humata-AI/DEPLOYMENT.md

 - ✅ No hardcoded secrets in public code
 - ✅ All keys loaded from `process.env` with safe fallbacks
 - ✅ `.gitignore` updated to exclude `.env` files
+- ✅ No Google Vision or Gemini API dependencies

 ### Git Security
 Updated `.gitignore` to exclude: